abedalawieh/AH-Trading-shop/README.md

-*AH - Empowering Buyers and Sellers
+#AH - Empowering Buyers and Sellers
-AH Logo

-AH is a user-friendly web application that serves as a marketplace, connecting buyers and sellers in a seamless online shopping experience.
+#AH is a user-friendly web application that serves as a marketplace, connecting buyers and sellers in a seamless online shopping experience.
 This project utilizes HTML, CSS, JavaScript, and PHP to create an interactive and secure platform for buying and selling products and services.

-Table of Contents
+#Table of Contents
 Introduction
 Features
 Installation